Elkwizard/SandSim/README.md

 Run from SandSim.html

-Created by Khosmos and Elkwizard
+Created by Khosmos3 and Elkwizard